Drifter-Supremo/mindful-inkwell-journal/README.md

 ### Key Components

 #### `EntriesList.tsx`
-Displays all journal entries in collapsible card format.
+Displays all journal entries in collapsible card format, sorted by date with newest first.
 Features:
 - Toggle expansion of entries
-- AI-generated poem section
+- AI-generated poem section with Gorlea signature
-- Timestamp display
+- Smart timestamp display (relative time for recent entries, date format for older entries)
 - Floating action buttons for new text entry and voice recording

 #### `NewEntryModal.tsx`